 A Varying Scope of Precision

 Both GIS professionals and land surveyors become incredibly precise, but at two completely different times and for different purposes.

 The land surveyor may not be as precise when measuring the horizontal coordinate of a topographic feature.
 However, the surveyor is incredibly precise when placing this feature in relation to other features.
 The GIS professional perceives location as the single most important aspect of every topographic feature that it measures, and its relative position is less important.

-At the same time, 3D tools, HD imagery, terrestrial scanning and lidar are, at times, giving surveyors more than they can handle.
+At the same time, 3D tools, HD imagery, terrestrial scanning and light detection and ranging (LiDAR) are, at times, giving surveyors more than they can handle.
 Surveyors should not overlook the fact that they are perhaps expecting GIS tech to expand at a rate faster than surveyors themselves have been able to cultivate.
-For instance, GIS is making CAD obsolete on some projects requiring full scale system management of assets – a shift that many surveyors are less than willing to acknowledge, much less implement.
+For instance, GIS is making CAD obsolete on some projects requiring full-scale system management of assets – a shift that many surveyors are less than willing to acknowledge, much less implement.